aws-samples/aws-service-catalog-product-reporting/README.md

 ![service_catalog_audit_quicksight](./images/service_catalog_audit_quicksight.png)

 1. User provisions, updates, or terminates a product in a spoke account.
-2. Event rule in spoke account captures the matching event from [Amazon CloudTrail](https://aws.amazon.com/cloudtrail/) events, and forwards to hub account's custom event bus
+2. Event rule in spoke account captures the matching event from [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) events, and forwards to hub account's custom event bus
-    1. If event fails to send to hub account's custom event bus, then send to hub account's DLQ SQS.
+    1. If event fails to send to hub account's custom event bus, then send to hub account's DLQ Amazon SQS.
 3. Both the custom event bus and the DLQ SQS can trigger the event processor Lambda.
 4. Event processor Lambda checks the event payload to determine if it's a ProvisionProduct, UpdateProvisionedProduct, or TerminateProvisionedProduct event.
     1. If the event is ProvisionProduct, then create a new row item in the audit DynamoDB table.